-Come and discover the origins of perfumery and the remarkable role of aromatic plants in the immersive one-day workshop.
-Enjoy a hands-on, interactive day embracing the theory and creative art of botanical perfumery where you will:
+Come and discover the origins of perfumery and the remarkable role of aromatic plants in this immersive one-day workshop.
+Enjoy a hands-on, interactive day embracing the theory and creative art of botanical perfumery, where you will:

 - Understand perfume vocabulary, training the nose and the art of smelling

-- Perfume structure - Top, Middle, Base notes
+- Perfume structure: Top, Middle and Base notes

 - Fragrance classification

 - Secrets of blending, dilutions